Krista the Explorer

 Masada National Park

 For those of you who don’t wish to go hiking at Masada, there’s the option of a cable car, with the last one running an hour before closing time.
 Entry is 31 shekels without the cable car and 46 shekels with the round trip cable car included.
-Masada is a one-of-a-kind UNESCO World Heritage Site, so during your trip to the Dead Sea you should allocate at least half a day to visit it.
+Masada is a one-of-a-kind UNESCO World Heritage Site, so while you’re spending 2 days at the Dead Sea you should allocate at least half a day to visit it.

 Glamping -420 at Kalia Beach

-In the evening you can relax in the shallow pool or sit out under the stars next to a burning fire, and there’s an open air kitchen available for everyone to use as well.
-Breakfast at Glamping -420 is fantastic, with a lot of freshly prepared options available served inside the check-in tent.
-Staying here will also give you access to Kalia Beach for no extra charge.
-We will definitely be coming back here on our next visit to Israel!
+In the evening you can relax in the shallow pool or sit out under the stars next to a burning fire, and there’s an open air kitchen available for everyone to use.
+Breakfast at Glamping -420 is fantastic, with a lot of freshly prepared options available, served inside the check-in tent.
+Staying here will also give you access to Kalia Beach for no extra charge which is a little added bonus.

 Me Casa Restaurant

-There are some restaurants to choose from along Kalia Beach itself, but we chose to go for a short drive to Me Casa Restaurant, located along one of the main roads.
-It’s a very nice Italian restaurant to dine at, with a large menu of pizzas, pastas, and meats.
-If you’re not feeling too hungry the pizzas are definitely big enough for two people, but I’d recommend ordering a few different dishes to share so you have a nice variety of food.
+There are a few restaurants along Kalia Beach itself, but we chose to go for a short drive to Me Casa Restaurant, located along one of the main roads.
+It’s a very nice Italian restaurant to dine at, with a large selection of pizzas, pastas, and meats.
+If you’re not feeling too hungry the pizzas are definitely big enough for two people.
+I’d recommend ordering a few different dishes to share so you have a nice variety of food though.

 Kalia Beach for sunrise

-The great thing about staying at Glamping -420 was the very close proximity to Kalia Beach.
-It took only 2 minutes to make our way down to the beach early in the morning for sunrise, and we had the entire area all to ourselves.
+The great thing about staying at Glamping -420 is the very close proximity to Kalia Beach.
+It takes only 2 minutes to make our way down to the beach early in the morning for sunrise, and you’ll have the entire area to yourself.
 Swimming at this time isn’t recommended as there are no lifeguards on duty, but you can always dip your toes in the water and no one will be any wiser.
 This beach gets very busy in the summer months so it’s definitely worth heading down to it early to reserve a spot for yourself.

 Join a guided tour of the Dead Sea

 Our second day at the Dead Sea was much shorter than our first, but that’s because we needed to head back to Jerusalem earlier in the day.
-If this is your first time in Israel, spending 3 days in Jerusalem and another 2 days at the Dead Sea is a great way to see some of the highlights of this Middle Eastern country, and it will make you want to return so you can see what else Israel has to offer.
+If this is your first time in Israel, spending 3 days in Jerusalem and another 2 days at the Dead Sea is a great way to see some of the highlights of this Middle Eastern country.
+It’ll definitely make you want to return so you can see what else Israel has to offer.

 Have you been to the Dead Sea before?
-Whether you’ve visited on the Jordanian side or the Israeli side, I’d love to hear about your experiences, so please feel free to reach out via email or Instagram, or you can leave a comment below!
+Whether you’ve visited on the Jordanian side or the Israeli side, I’d love to hear about your experiences.
+Please feel free to reach out via email or Instagram, or you can leave a comment below.